MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Link
 ====

-Several sections are defined by the MicroEJ core engine.
+Several sections are defined by the MicroEJ Core Engine.
 Each section must be linked by the third-party linker.

 .. table:: Linker Sections